tristanmcc/ToDoList/ReadMe.md

 -   IntelliJ IDEA 2020.2.2
 -   Java 11.0.8
--   .Txt file for storing and retrieving data.
+-   .txt file for storing and retrieving data.

 ## Application Logo

 <img src="https://img.icons8.com/ios/50/000000/todo-list.png"/>

-I know its a little boring (and small) but it was the only logo I could find for free...
+I know its a little boring (and a little small) but it was the only logo I could find for free...

 ## User Manual